Associate Professor, Modern/Contemporary Latin American Art

-Kency Cornejo is Assistant Professor of Modern/Contemporary Latin American Art History.
-She received her PhD from Duke University and holds an MA from UT Austin and BA from UCLA.
-Her research and pedagogy focus on art of Central America and its US-based diaspora, visual politics and activism in Latin America, and decolonizing methodologies in art.
-Specifically, she explores creative responses to femicide, immigration, prisons, captivity, transnationalism, gangs, and indigenous rights in Central America, as well as the role of visuality in colonization and decolonial methodologies in contemporary art.
+Kency Cornejo is an Associate Professor of Modern/Contemporary Latin American Art History.
+She received her PhD in Art History and Visual Studies from Duke University and holds an MA from UT Austin and a BA from UCLA.
+Her research and pedagogy focus on art of Central America and its US-based diaspora, visual politics and activism in Latin America, and decolonizing methodologies in art and art history.
+Specifically, she explores creative responses to femicide, immigration, prisons, captivity, transnationalism, gangs, and indigenous rights in Central America, as well as the role of visuality in coloniality and decoloniality.

 -Modern Latin American Art

 -Experimental Art and Politics in Latin America, Post-1968

 -Contemporary Art of Central American and its Diaspora